61-Keys/vaayu/README.md

 The long-term vision: thousands of Vaayu devices across Indian cities, optionally contributing anonymized readings to create hyperlocal air quality maps with street-level resolution.

-This is only possible with open-source — no single company or organization can deploy enough sensors to achieve this coverage.
-But a community can.

 ---